 The Authorization Extension provides support for user authorization via Groups, Roles, and Permissions.
 You can define the expected behavior during the login process, and your configuration settings will be captured in a rule that's executed during runtime.

-Currently, roles and permissions are set on a per-application basis.
+With the Authorization Extension, roles and permissions are set on a per-application basis.
 If you need the same roles or permissions on another application, you'll have to create them separately.
+Conversely, the Authorization Core feature set provides much more flexibility with roles and permissions.

 Before you can use the extension, you'll need to install it, configure the rule controlling its behavior during login, and set up your user management.